Mohamed-Nasser620/Mohamed-Nasser620/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I am a student in my last year in Cairo University - Faculty of Engineering 📝 I have a strong interest in Digital Electronics Design and Embedded Systems 🌟 Main languages: Verilog, C, C++, Python
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
+🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1uS6Kz9NMCCQ1zKrlaE5mhIwNSZrhf0Fi/view?usp=sharing" target="_blank">MY RESUME.</a>
 </pre>
 <hr>